THE 16-19 BURSARY FUND STATEMENT 2023/2024

 Support will be allocated depending on the volume of applications and the funding the Academy receives from the Education and Skills Funding Agency.

-All applications must be submitted with the required evidence, which needs to be emailed as part of the application process.
+All applications must be submitted with the required evidence, which needs to taken to the Sixth Form Support and Guidance office on the Sixth Form Campus part of the application process.

-Please note that we are unable to process an application if the required evidence has not been emailed. email@example.com.
+Please note that we are unable to process an application if the required evidence has not provided.
 If the required supporting documentation is provided late this will delay the application process.

 The Academy may exercise professional judgement and award a one-off payment to support a special case based on financial need, instead of household income.